Lesson 2 of 7 - learn to communicate effectively

 The Web address of this article is http://sfhelp.org/cx/skills/listen.htm

 Clicking underlined links here will open a new window.
 Other links will open an informational popup, so please turn off your browser's popup blocker or allow popups from this nonprofit Web site.
 If your playback device doesn't support Javascript, the popups may not display.
-Follow underlined links after finishing this article to avoid getting distracted and lost.
+Follow underlined links after finishing this article to avoid getting lost.

 Learn something about yourself with this 1-question anonymous poll.

 This is one of a series of articles in Lesson 2 - learn communication basics and seven powerful skills to get more daily needs met more often.
-Progress with this Lesson depends on simultaneous progress on Lesson 1 - free your wise true Self to guide your personality in calm and conflictual times.
+Progress with this Lesson depends on concurrent progress on Lesson 1 - free your wise true Self to guide your personality in calm and conflictual times.

 This article overviews...